The University of Aizu

 - Course Themes; 日程及びテーマ

-We survey the physics and nature of sound waves (compression &
+We survey the physics and nature of sound waves and audio,

 spreading loss, absorption, boundary effects, non-point sources,